ObjectModules/deploy/[Mapping]-Overall.md

 ##Further Development
 We are going to develop further our concept on mapping.
 We would like to have it displayed on the mapping section of _[[our main site|http://hyip.world/#templatemo-contact]]_ using a programmatic way.

 We have found some projects on GitHub that we can start to do so.
-Following are the list of URL's which is generated from our forked repository of said projects.
+Following are the list of URL's which is generated from our forked repository of the said projects.

 - http://hyip.world/GoJS
 - http://hyip.world/js-sequence-diagrams